shravanasati/squirrel/README.md

 npm run tailwind
 ```

-this will enable the tailwind watcher that detects changes in tailwind css
+This will enable the tailwind watcher that detects changes in tailwind css.

 - Session 2